Mideee419/php_weighted_random/README.md

 # php_weighted_random
 A PHP7 class to generate weighted random results.
-This may also be called "biased random", "reservoir sampling", or "lootbox" by some folks.
+This may also be called "biased random", "reservoir sampling", or "lootbox results" by some folks.
+It can return a single weighted random item, an array of weighted random items, or print a results table for you.

 Weights or bias can be: